nikhiltiru/cheatsheets/docker.md

 - enter a running container as root, to install something

-  `docker exec -u root -t -i container_id /bin/bash`
+  `docker exec -u ubuntu -it container_id /bin/bash`

 ### Containers